-Established since 1979, CFM has evolved into a customerfocused manufacturer providing stamping metal services, design, fabrication and the sale of tool-and-die used for the manufacturing of stamped metal components.
-Backed by production facilities in Malaysia, the Slovak Republic and People's Republic of China, our Group supports a customer base of MNCs.
+Established since 1979, CFM has evolved into a customerfocused manufacturer providing metal stamping services, design, fabrication and the sale of tool-and-die used for the manufacturing of stamped metal components.
+Backed by production facilities in Malaysia, the Slovak Republic and the People's Republic of China, our Group supports a customer base of MNCs.

-milestone in our corporate in the electronics industry as history with the launch of our well as customers from the Initial Public Offering on 16 January 2004.
+CFM reached an important milestone in our corporate history with the launch of our Initial Public Offering on 16 January 2004.

-In FY2015, the Group expanded into trading in disposable and wearable for use pharmaceutical, cleanroom. bio-medical, laboratories and hospitals
+In FY2015, the Group expanded into trading in disposable and wearable for use in pharmaceutical, cleanroom, bio-medical, laboratories and hospitals.

-CFM reached an important Today, we serve customers automotive, telecommunication, technology, M&E industries and pharmaceutical industries.
+Today, we serve customers in the electronics industry as well as customers from the automotive, telecommunication, technology, M&E industries and pharmaceutical industries.